Rokiis1/roadmap/testing_and_debugging/1_level/1_level_testing_and_debugging.md

 ## Why Bugs Happen

 Bugs appear because programs are created by humans, and humans naturally make mistakes.
-Sometimes we forget to **define a variable**, sometimes we write the **wrong condition**, and sometimes we misinterpret how **Python evaluates an expression**.
+Sometimes forget to **define a variable**, sometimes we write the **wrong condition**, and sometimes misinterpret how **evaluates**.

 In many situations, a bug is not caused by a complex problem, but by a very small detail, such as a **missing character**, an **incorrect name**, or an **unexpected value**.